dragonblocks/dragonstd/README.md

 ## endian.h
 By default, dragontype will use the Linux <endian.h> header.
-However, since other systems may not have that header, you can use [this library](https://github.com/mikepb/endian.h) to replaced.
+However, since other systems may not have that header, you can use [this library](https://github.com/mikepb/endian.h) to replace it.
 Make sure to define DRAGONTYPE_ENDIAN_HEADER to the include path of this portable endian.h file.